ProServicesStorage/restoreVMsInPlace/README.md

 ```

 - If using domain credentials then use the format `user@domain.example`
 - Create folder `C:\cvscripts` and run the script from this folder
+- Modify the `$cs` variable to match your environment